fedeAlterio/ObservableHashList/README.md

 It should be easier than that!

+# ObservableHashList
-Let's replace the ObservableCollection with an instance on ObservableHasList:
+Let's replace the ObservableCollection with an instance on ObservableHashList:

 ```csharp
 public class Person